digitoimistodude/air-light/README.md

 ### Please note before using

 Air is a **development theme**, so it has updates very often.
-By using this starter theme, you agree that the anything can change to a different direction without a warning when you look at this dev-git the next time.
+By using this starter theme, you agree that anything can change to a different direction without a warning when you look at this dev-git the next time.
 Please note this theme has no updates inside WordPress by design.
 Use this theme to hack it to pieces and create your new awesome theme based on Air!
 Please also see [Debuggers](#debuggers)!

 Air is not meant to be "a theme for everyone", which means it doesn't have all the parts that are generally included in multi-purpose themes for non-technical people (please see [Disabled features](#disabled-features)).